In Brightest Day: Mental Disabilities and Comedy

 Unfortunately, FNH has gone on an indefinite hiatus after creator Jillian Madison became burned out on all the craptastic new shows Food Network began shoveling out.
 I can’t blame her.
 However, she kindly has kept all the posts up so old readers and newbies alike can enjoy her sardonic humor when discussing things like how Guy Fieri mispronounces his last name or Sandra Lee’s horrendous Kwanzaa cake.

 As this is essentially a gossip site, there are a plethora of articles reveling in the juicy gossip happening behind the scenes, not to mention several articles that reveal some of your favorite chefs’ opinions on women and the LGBT* community (For instance, Guy Fieri?
 Not a fan of the latter and quite possibly the former too).
 I revel in all this information: it’s so satisfying to see the little cracks of imperfection in people that are built up to be such pillars of their community.
-However, this site has also given me a great love for Paula Deen, who loves the site and is quite open about how she has become kind of a joke to the Paula-Deen-riding-a-stick-007greater internet public.
+However, this site has also given me a great love for Paula Deen, who loves the site and is quite open about how she has become kind of a joke to the greater internet public.
 It has also kept my love for Mr. Brown at an all-time high, as he is pretty much the most amazing person on the Food Network and doesn’t take shit from any of his co-workers (and, surprise!
 Actually knows about food).

 My favorite, and MadameAce’s favorite, portion of the site though, are the ridiculous recipes people find on Food Network’s main site, and damned if some of them lead me to wonder if we’re all going to be forced to live off of Hamburger Helper and other boxed foods in the future.
 Let me show you an oldie, but goodie as an example: